About STB > Board Members

 The Board is authorized to have three members, appointed by the President and confirmed by the Senate, each with a five-year term of office.

-Acting Chairman Miller, a Democrat from Kansas, will serve the seat formerly held by Francis P. Mulvey, whose term expired.
-She is the Board's 12th Member since the agency's inception in 1996.
+Former Acting Chairman Miller, a Democrat from Kansas, serves the seat formerly held by Francis P. Mulvey, whose term expired.
+She is the Board’s 12th Member since the agency’s inception in 1996.

 Ms. Miller most recently served as a Senior Consultant with Cambridge Systematics, Inc., a firm specializing in transportation planning and policy, primarily for public-sector clients.
 From 2003 to 2011, she served as the Secretary of the Kansas Department of Transportation (Kansas DOT), a term of office marked by her distinguished service for three successive Governors of Kansas.
 She has the distinction of being the longest-serving Secretary of Transportation in Kansas history.